 Can I operate my mobile service?

-The issue with mobile service is that you will be unable to maintain the necessary hygiene and infection control needed to work in someone else's house.
+During mobile service, you may be unable to maintain the necessary hygiene and infection control needed to work in someone else's house.
 You need to strongly consider this factor before you consider resuming mobile treating.

 Can I massage out of my own home?